moorepants/learn-multibody-dynamics/energy.rst

 After completing this chapter readers will be able to:

 - calculate the kinetic and potential energy of a multibody system
+- evaluate a simulation for energy gains and losses

 Introduction
 ============

-So far we have invesitaged multibody systems from the perspect of forces and their relationship to motion.
+So far we have investigated multibody systems from the perspective of forces and their relationship to motion.
 It is also useful to understand these systems from a power and energy perspective.
-Power is the time rate of change in work done.
+Power :math:`P` is the time rate of change in work :math:`W` done.
 Work is the energy gained, dissipated, or exchanged in a system.

 .. power:: https://en.wikipedia.org/wiki/Power_(physics)